davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 ORDER BY bs.wind_force ASC;
 ```

-### The occurances of wind speeds experienced, matched against the Beaufort Scale - totals by month
+### The occurances of wind speeds experienced, matched against the Beaufort Scale - Total by Month
 ```sql
 WITH cte AS(
 	SELECT